Michael Horberg

 Role: Co-investigator

-Goal: This study will explore what factors contribute to employment of long-acting HIV Pre-Exposure Prophylaxis and how can this best be encouraged and grown in use to prevent HIV infection within and integrated care system.
+Goal: This study will explore what factors contribute to the employment of long-acting HIV Pre-Exposure Prophylaxis and how can this best be encouraged and grown in use to prevent HIV infection within an integrated care system.

 Funder: National Institutes of Mental Health